elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 1. The `key` type, inspired from the [`did:key`](https://w3c-ccg.github.io/did-method-key/) method
 2. The `unique-identifier` type that identifies the DID and the originating network of the DID

 DIDs of `key` type are ephemeral and immutable.
 DIDs of `key` type are always generated from the Cosmos blockchain address they refer to.
-For example, see these DIDs of `key` type:
+For example, see this DID of `key` type:

 - `did:cosmos:key:elesto1ts9ejqg7k4ht2sm53hycty875362yqxqmt9grj`